alphagov/data-community-tech-docs/README.md

 package versions, given the old version of ruby.
 You could try using a more recent version of ruby, and recent versions of all the packages.

-Run `bundle exec middleman build --verbose` to get detailed error messages to help with finding the problem.
+Run `rbenv exec bundle exec middleman build --verbose` to get detailed error messages to help with finding the problem.

 ## Licence